Acerola - A natural vitamin C for your health

 Can Acerola protect against radioactivity?

 Since the Chernobyl and Fukushima nuclear accidents, people's fear of nuclear disasters has increased.
 Why is radioactivity so dangerous for living beings?
-The reason is the ionizing radiation emitted by radioactive substances.
+The reason is the ionising radiation emitted by radioactive substances.

 When this affects the body, free radicals develop in the affected cells.
-Our genotype (DNA) is particularly susceptible to ionizing radiation.
-As a result, there is damage to the DNA that can't be reversed by the cell's own repair enzymes.
+Our genotype (DNA) is particularly susceptible to ionising radiation.
+As a result, there is damage to the DNA that cannot be reversed by the cell's own repair enzymes.
 In the long run, the risk of developing cancer increases.

-Doctors use ionizing radiation for X-ray examinations.
-You are also exposed to an increased radiation dose when traveling by air.
-It is worthwhile for those affected to take a dietary supplement with acerola beforehand: using cell cultures, Brazilian researchers have been able to demonstrate that the ingredients of fresh acerola cherries protect DNA from the effects of ionizing radiation.
+Doctors use ionising radiation for X-ray examinations.
+You are also exposed to an increased radiation dose when travelling by air.
+It is worthwhile for those affected to take a dietary supplement with acerola beforehand: using cell cultures, Brazilian researchers have been able to demonstrate that the ingredients of fresh acerola cherries protect DNA from the effects of ionising radiation.

 Since vitamin C is the main component of the power fruit, it makes sense to take the specified vitamin C reference values into account when taking it.
 In order to prevent a deficiency, the German Nutrition Society recommends adults to take 95 to 110 mg of vitamin C daily.
 The individual reference value depends primarily on the age and gender.

 If you take up to 1 g of vitamin C with a dietary supplement in addition to meals, you do not have to fear any harmful side effects.
 The symptoms of an overdose are usually only to be expected from a daily intake of 3 to 4 g.
 This primarily includes temporary gastrointestinal complaints.